yokejs/core-cache/README.md

 // Decrease and return a cache value by 1 const newValue = await cache.decrement('my:cache:key')

-// Incremenent and return a cache value by 99 const newValue = await cache.decrement('my:cache:key', 99)
+// Decrease and return a cache value by 99 const newValue = await cache.decrement('my:cache:key', 99)
 ```